stanley-gu/standardsCh/chapter.md

 downloadable to SBML, while also providing a web browser interface to a simulation server [@olivier2004web].

-### Payao

-Payao (<http://www.payaologue.org>) is a community-based, collaborative web service platform for gene-regulatory and biochemical pathway model curation.
-The system combines Web 2.0 technologies and online model visualization functions to enable a collaborative community to annotate and curate biological models.
-Payao reads the models in Systems Biology Markup Language format, displays them with CellDesigner, a process diagram editor, which complies with the Systems Biology Graphical Notation, and provides an interface for model enrichment (adding tags and comments to the models) for the access-controlled community members [@matsuoka2010payao].

-Creating an extensive model of gene-regulatory and biochemical networks with the latest data is a painstaking task.
-Curation is essential to creating an accurate model.
-Yet as science and technology advances rapidly, once curated models soon become out-of-date and need to be revised constantly.
-Many pathways and networks are now available online via pathway databases, such as Reactome, BioModels.net, Panther Pathways and many pathway editors are available (Bauer-Mehren et al., 2009).
-What is needed is a framework to facilitate tracking and update mechanism for modelers and researchers in the community to contribute to the collaborative model building and curation process.

-Payao aims to become a biological knowledge aggregating system, which enable a community to work on the same models simultaneously, insert tags as pop-up balloon to the parts of the model, exchange comments, record the discussions and eventually update the models accurately and concurrently.

-Payao is a spiritual successor to WikiPathways (<http://www.wikipathways.org/>), a similar effort for such a collaborative platform, but in the Wiki style.
-While the Wiki system has its strength in collaborative editing and version tracking, it does not provide access control or explicit community tagging mechanisms.
-In a community-driven model enrichment environment, it is effective to differentiate privileges to special interest group (SIG) members for curation activities commenting on existing tags, adding tags to models, annotating individual component inside a model and validating the annotations.
-In view of the complexity of biological pathways and the expertise of biologists in different areas, a community platform for biology requires an exquisite balance of federated resource sharing and quality control of information by a SIG of experts in the particular pathway or process.
-An access control privilege system allows the community to share and disseminate the knowledge, while enabling a dedicated SIG to maintain high- quality, curated information [@pico2008wikipathways].

 ## Future Considerations

 With the success of Minimum Information guidelines and standardized